-2.5.1 Analog Front End Electronics (AFEE)
+2.5.1 Analogue Front End Electronics (AFEE)

 Charge collection, signal filtering and amplification are all performed by the Application Specific Integrated Circuits (ASICs) on both ISGRI and PICsIT.
-In ISGRI, the 16384 individual detector units (pixels) are grouped into polycells.
-A polycell, the basic assembly unit of a detector module, is a hybrid circuit, which receives a signal from 16 detectors via 4 ASICs.
+In ISGRI, the 16384 individual detector units (pixels) are grouped into hybrid circuits called polycells, which are the basic assembly unit of a detector module, receiving a signal from 16 detectors via 4 ASICs.